 Coventry UK City of Culture

-Junk Kouture offers educators a range of resources to introduce the curriculum into their classroom with ease.
-From JK Junior guides to masterclasses – theres something for all ages!
+Coventry City of Culture Trust and Junk Kouture have teamed up to create a Sustainable Fashion competition for local schools, that will culminate in runway shows as part of Coventry UK City of Culture.
+Junk Kouture offers educators a range of resources to introduce the programme into their classroom with ease.
+From JK Junior Guides to masterclasses – there is something for all ages!

 Junk Kouture sustainability